-The significant increase in the balance in 2020/2021 primarily relates to the introduction by the Government of the Expanded Retail and Nursery Business Rates reliefs during the year.
-These reliefs have been funded by MHCLG through Section 31 Grants, which will contribute towards the funding of the position in 2021/2022.
+The Collection Fund deficit for 2021/2022 is larger than anticipated, particularly in relation to Business Rates.
+This is primarily as a result of businesses being awarded further Expanded Retail and Nursery business rates reliefs in 2021/2022.
+These reliefs have been funded by DLUHC through Section 31 Grants, which will contribute towards the funding of the position in 2022/2023.
 Further details are provided in Collection Fund Statement and associated notes.

-2019/2020 2020/2021
+2020/2021 2021/2022

 £'000 £'000

-2,358 Balance at 1 April 1,241
+1,241 Balance at 1 April (24,791)

-(1,117) Amount by which council tax and business rates income credited to the (26,032)
+(26,032) Amount by which council tax and business rates income credited to the 19,143

 Comprehensive Income and Expenditure Statement is different from

 the council tax and business rates income calculated for the year in

 accordance with statutory requirements

-1,241 Balance at 31 March (24,791)
+(24,791) Balance at 31 March (5,648)

-21h) Accumulated Absences Account
+22h) Accumulated Absences Account